reanahub/reana/README.rst

 About
 -----

-`REANA <http://reanahub.io/>`_ is a platform for reusable research data analyses.
-It permits researchers to structure their analysis data, code, environment and workflows in reusable manner.
-REANA command-line client allows users to instantiate and run computational research data analysis workflows on remote containerised compute clouds.
+`REANA <http://www.reana.io>`_ is a reusable and reproducible research data analysis platform.
+It helps researchers to structure their input data, analysis code, containerised environments and computational workflows so that the analysis can be instantiated and run on remote compute clouds.

 REANA was born to target the use case of particle physics analyses, but is applicable to any scientific discipline.
 The system paves the way towards